Royal household under the Merovingians and Carolingians

-Missi Domininici.
-A final category of members of the court are the Missi Domininici (the palace inspectors), who travelled to the far reaches of the kingdom to promulgate royal doctrine.
+Missi Dominici.
+A final category of members of the court are the Missi Dominici (the palace inspectors), who travelled to the far reaches of the kingdom to promulgate royal doctrine.
 See the Capitulary of Servais for a listing of the bishops, abbots and counts that supported Charles the Bald in his attempts to manage the outlands, as well as the Capitularies of Charlemagne, and the Capitularies of Charles the Bald.